abecevello/ARBCollectionViewCascadeLayout/README.md

 - (CGFloat)collectionView:(UICollectionView *)collectionView layout:(ARBCollectionViewCascadeLayout *)collectionViewLayout heightForItemAtIndexPath:(NSIndexPath *)indexPath;
 ```

-If the collection view will display section headers or footers, the optional delegate methods must be implemented.
+If the collection view will display section headers or footers, the optional delegate methods should be implemented.
 ```objc
 - (CGFloat)collectionView:(UICollectionView *)collectionView layout:(ARBCollectionViewCascadeLayout *)collectionViewLayout heightForHeaderInSection:(NSInteger)section;
 - (CGFloat)collectionView:(UICollectionView *)collectionView layout:(ARBCollectionViewCascadeLayout *)collectionViewLayout heightForFooterInSection:(NSInteger)section;
 ```

-Section header/footer view classes should be registered using the supplementary view kind value of ARBCollectionViewCascadeLayoutSupplementaryViewKindHeaderFooter.
+Section header/footer view classes should be registered using the supplementary view kind value of ARBCollectionViewCascadeLayoutHeaderFooter.
 Section headers will have an index path with an item number of ARBCollectionViewCascadeLayoutHeaderItemNumber.
 Section footers will have an index path with an item number of ARBCollectionViewCascadeLayoutFooterItemNumber.

 Customizations
 ---